Live Palladium Price

 Here are today’s palladium prices in pennyweight (dwt), grams (g), standard ounces (oz), troy ounces (t oz), and kilograms (kg), compared to the May 2021 all-time high (ATH):

 Palladium is the second most expensive precious metal in the world, just behind rhodium.
-Today, palladium costs $X per ounce, and on this page, we explain some factors that play a role in creating that price.
+On this page, we explain some factors that play a role in creating that price.

 We also discuss how palladium is weighed — some weight units, you may be familiar with, while others like Taels could be new to you.
 If the term “palladium spot price” is new to you, we begin with a simple explanation below.